UKHomeOffice/acrs/apps/acrs/views/content/declaration-no-children.md

-If found eligible. your famil members will be required to travel to thee nearest accessible Visa Application Center.
+If found eligible, your family members will be required to travel to the nearest accessible Visa Application Center.

 I acknowledge that: